ietf-wg-cellar/ebml-specification/specification.markdown

 type: `Master Element`

-description: A `DocType` extension adds extra `Elements` to the main `DocType`+`DocTypeVersion` it's attached to.
+description: A `DocType` extension adds extra `Elements` to the main `DocType`+`DocTypeVersion` tuple it's attached to.
 An `EBML Reader` MAY understand these extra `Elements`.
 It MAY be used to iterate between experimental `Elements` before they are integrated in a regular `DocTypeVersion`.
-Reading one `DocTypeExtension` version of a `DocType`+`DocTypeVersion` doesn't imply one should be able to read upper values of this `DocTypeExtension`.
+Reading one `DocTypeExtension` version of a `DocType`+`DocTypeVersion` tuple doesn't imply one should be able to read upper values of this `DocTypeExtension`.

 ### ExtensionName Element